AshtonWooster/PMTTRPG_SET/Community_Rules.md

 - Regen `1` Light when Staggering or Taking Down an opponent.
 This can only be performed [`Rank+Prudence`] times per combat.
 This Light can also be given to an ally, acting as if they performed the Stagger or Takedown appropriately.
 - Regen `Character Rank` Light when finishing a combat
 - Regen `1` Light when Staggered
-- Regen `Character Rank` Light after an hour of rest
+- Regen [`Character Rank/2 rounded up`] Light after an hour of rest

 #### Creating Skills
 When creating a Skill, you need to follow the next steps: